catawbasam/FlightDataAnalyzer/doc/source/KeyTimeInstance.rst

 Formatted name nodes
 --------------------

-When using Formatted Name Nodes creates a name from applying a combination of replace_values and kwargs as string formatting arguments to self.NAME_FORMAT.
+KeyTimeInstanceNode Formatted Name Nodes creates a name from applying a combination of replace_values and kwargs as string formatting arguments to self.NAME_FORMAT.

 For example if you want to create indexes as a countdown on the minute for